-Mardi Himal Trek is located just east of the Annapurna Base Camp trek.
-Mardi Himal Base Camp outstandingly positioned at the base of Mardi Himal and the Annapurna region´s most iconic mount Machapuchhre literally meaning "Fish tail".
-The trail goes along small winding paths, through enchanted rhododendron forests until you climb out of the forest at an elevation around 3,300 meter.
-The landscape changes quite abruptly into a rugged high mountain landscape, with amazing views of Mardi Himal, Machapuchre, Annapurna South and Hiunchuli.
-From High Camp (3700m; some maps incorrectly mention 3900 m) you can climb up to Mardi Himal Base Camp in about 3-4 hours, which offers spectacular close up views of the entire Annapurna Range.
-There are simple guesthouses and homestays along the entire route.
-If you plan to do this trek in the winter months it will be full of snow and much more fun.
+This trek is a beautiful trek located east of the Annapurna Base Camp trek in Nepal.
+It leads you to the Mardi Himal Base Camp, situated at the base of Mardi Himal and the iconic Machapuchhre mountain, known as "Fish tail".
+The trail takes you through enchanting rhododendron forests and rugged high mountain landscapes, offering stunning views of Mardi Himal, Machapuchre, Annapurna South, and Hiunchuli.
+At High Camp, you can climb to the Mardi Himal Base Camp for spectacular close-up views of the entire Annapurna Range.
+The route has simple guesthouses and homestays, and during winter, the trek is full of snow and even more exciting.

 Best time and weather trekking to Mardi Himal

 The time from Mid September to Early December is the best time to go trekking to Mardi Himal.
 The weather and temperature at the Mardi Himal is variable throughout the year.
 Temperatures and weather are different in the four individual seasons.
 Weather along the Himalayas do not remain constant and stable for a long time.
 Likewise, weather at the Mardi Himal is also changeable.
 However, during Autumn and Spring, weather reports do not show much fluctuations.

 The weather is perfect for the trek.
 The sky is blue and clear.
 The views of the mountains come unobstructed.
 Forests are full of colorful Rhododendron blossoms.
 The highest temperature may go up to 20 degrees.
 However, the daytime temperature is generally near to 17 degrees.
 Nights and early mornings are colder but not freezing.